JOURNAL of MODERN SLAVERY Submission Guidelines for Authors

 Articles will be submitted in a single Microsoft Word document file, created in Word 2007 or later formats (.docx).

-Articles will be submitted via email to the Slavery Today Editor at firstname.lastname@example.org.
+Submissions should be made via https://journalofmodernslavery.scholasticahq.com.
 The Editor will ensure that articles are in the correct format and void of identification (ensuring a double-blind review process) and distribute the articles via email to the reviewers.
 Articles will be distributed to reviewers in a compatible MS Word format.

 Submissions must be an original, unpublished work, not under consideration for publishing elsewhere.